New British proposal for Irish border 'step in right direction': EU source

 Both sides are readying concessions on the Irish backstop.

+Ireland’s Foreign Minister Simon Coveney said on Thursday Dublin was not aware that Britain had tabled its planned formal new “backstop” proposal.

+EU diplomats and officials have also said they have not seen any formal new written text from London.
+But the comment suggesting the EU would engage with the new proposal taking shape in London sent the pound rising against the dollar.

-EU diplomats and officials described the emerging new British proposal under which Britain would agree to an indefinite backstop solution - something that was missing in London’s previous proposal rejected by the remaining 27 EU states last June.
+EU diplomats and officials described the emerging new proposal under which Britain would agree to an indefinite backstop solution, something missing in London’s previous proposal rejected by the remaining 27 EU states last June.

 But Britain would stick to its line that, in case a backstop is triggered, the whole of the United Kingdom would stay in a customs union together with the EU.
 That would mean having the same external tariff on some goods, as the EU currently has with Turkey.